iifl-logo

 TRANSFER OF UNPAID AND UNCLAIMED AMOUNTS TO INVESTOR EDUCATION AND PROTECTION FUND (‘IEPF)

-The Members may note that there are no further unpaid or unclaimed dividend amounts/shares pending with the Company for transferring to the demat account of the IEPF Authority.
+The Members may note that no further unpaid or unclaimed dividend amounts/shares are pending with the Company for transferring to the demat account of the IEPF Authority.

 SHARE CAPITAL

-During the year under review, there has been no change in the share capital of the Company.
-The detailed capital structure of the Company as on March 31,2024 is as follows:
+Apart from the above, there has been no other change in the share capital of the Company.
+The detailed capital structure of the Company as on March 31, 2025 is as follows:

 Authorized Share Capital